 In some works, an activity is portrayed.
-In these “situational” pieces, the viewer approaches to find the main subject concentrating on a single or series of objects (in sculptural works) or a projected form (in drawings) held in its gaze (see Controller below).
+In these “situational” pieces, the viewer approaches to find the main subject concentrating on a single or series of objects (in sculptural works) or a projected form (in drawings) held in its gaze (see Monologue below).

 Presenting an additional layer of content, these works leave the viewer to consider not only the figurative subject, but the situation in which the subject is involved.
 Rather than “looking into the eyes” of the figure, the viewer is witness to the figure and its contemplative relationship to the object.